-- 24. For the mark-for-review universal tool, will selections remain visible after a 20-minute break? - If a student takes a break for longer than 20 minutes, the student will not be able to access items from previous screens. - 25.
-Can universal tools be turned off if it is determined that they will interfere with the student's performance on the assessment?
+24. For the mark for review universal tool, will selections remain visible after a 20-minute break?

+If a student takes a break for longer than 20 minutes, the student will not be able to access items from previous screens.

+25. Can universal tools be turned off if it is determined that they will interfere with the student's performance on the assessment?

 Yes.
-If an adult (or team) determines that a universal tool might be distracting or that students do not need to or are unable to use them, that universal tool can be turned off.
-This information must be noted in the ART prior to test administration.
+If an adult (or team) determines that a universal tool might be distracting or that students do not need to use them or are unable to use them, that universal tool can be turned off.
+This information must be noted in the test registration tool prior to test administration.